gvwilson/thirdbit/src/fiction/iffy/index.md

 Everyone would expect you to lie about what you were actually doing, so telling part of the truth would be a good way to hide the part left unsaid.
-A ground station for a network of microsatellites flung into orbit by an automated factory located somewhere on the far side of the Moon?
+A ground station for a network of microsatellites flung into orbit by an automated factory located somewhere on the Moon?
 You would so obviously be courting condemnation for adding to the already catastrophic volume of space junk that no one would suspect that was what your base was actually for.
 Or rather,